Exploring the World of Work

 Watch the video to learn more about the Career Exploration Opportunities at RHAM High School.

-2018 Career Day will be held on May 29th for all Juniors.
-The program will run from period 2 - 8 and will include a variety of professionals from our community to share information about different careers.
-In addition, students will learn resume writing skills, tips for freshmen year of college, and will get to burn off some energy in the National Guard obstacle course!
+2019-2020 Career Day was held on November 7th for all Juniors.
+The program ran from periods 2 - 4 and included a variety of professionals from our community to share information about different careers.

 The Work-Based Learning Program is an individual mentorship program that awards credit to students who hold a job and work a minimum of 100 hours during the semester.
 Students work one on one with the Career Education Coordinator meeting periodically throughout the semester to complete the requirements of the program.

-Interested students should pick up an application packet in the Guidance office, from their Guidance counselor, or from the Career Education Coordinator.
+Interested students should submit an application to the School Counseling office, their School Counselor, or to the Career Education Coordinator.